IRS Offer In Compromise Agreement Payment Options

 The payments you send with your application are non-refundable.
 Therefore, if the IRS does not approve your OIC, then the IRS subtracts any payments made from your total balance.
 However, if money is tight, you do not want to “waste” those payments.
 To be on the safe side, make sure you fill out everything correctly and provide as much information as possible.

-It is always a good idea to send your payments, the IRS forms, and related financial documents via Certified Mail.
+It is always a good idea to send your payments, IRS forms, and related financial documents via Certified Mail.
 This way, you know when the IRS received it.

 You can find a great checklist here that the IRS provides regarding your offer in compromise.